kamrik/IntroText/summaries/long/Week12-SQL2.md

 *   **Data Definition Language (DDL):**
     *   This is the part of SQL used for defining, modifying, and deleting database structures like tables.
-    *   It's not a separate language, but a category of SQL statements.
+    *   It's not a separate language, but a subset of SQL.
     *   Common DDL commands:
         *   `CREATE TABLE`: Defines a new table structure.
         *   `ALTER TABLE`: Modifies an existing table (e.g., add/remove columns).